wibo-pipping/xnat-QIB-TranSMART-import/README.md

 # QIB importer

 **Function:** Connect to an XNAT instance.
 There the script finds the QIB datatypes from XNAT.
-These datatypes are than transformed into a directory structure that can be uploaded to TranSMART.
+These datatypes are then transformed into a directory structure that can be uploaded to TranSMART.

 **Functional:** The script is tested with Python2.7 and Python3.6